cryptosharks131/lndg/README.md

 ### Notes
 1. If you are not using the default settings for LND or you would like to run a LND instance on a network other than `mainnet` you can use the correct flags in step 6 (see `initialize.py --help`) or you can edit the variables directly in `lndg/lndg/settings.py`.
 2. Some systems have a hard time serving static files (docker/macOs) and installing whitenoise and configuring it can help solve this issue.
-You can use `initialize.py -wn` to setup whitenoise and install it with `.venv/bin/pip install whitenoise`.
+   You can use the following to install and setup whitenoise:
+   `.venv/bin/pip install whitenoise && rm lndg/settings.py && .venv/bin/python initialize.py -wn`
-3. If you want to recreate a settings file, delete it from `lndg/lndg/settings.py` and rerun. `initialize.py`
+4. If you want to recreate a settings file, delete it from `lndg/lndg/settings.py` and rerun. `initialize.py`
-4. If you plan to run this site continuously, consider setting up a proper web server to host it (see Nginx below).
+5. If you plan to run this site continuously, consider setting up a proper web server to host it (see Nginx below).
-5. You can manage your login credentials from the admin page.
+6. You can manage your login credentials from the admin page.
 Example: `lndg.local/lndg-admin`
-6. If you have issues reaching the site, verify the firewall is open on port 8889 where LNDg is running
+7. If you have issues reaching the site, verify the firewall is open on port 8889 where LNDg is running

 ### Setup lndg initialize.py options
 1. `-ip` or `--nodeip` - Accepts only this host IP to serve the LNDg page - default: `*`